How to Use Red Light Therapy for Wound Healing (at Home)

 Studies have shown that healing can occur even after only 3 days.
 But for some, it can take months.

-Obviously, a natural and side-effect-free treatment that can prevent infections and amputation is worth it – no matter how long it takes.
+A natural and side-effect-free treatment that can prevent infections and amputation is worth it – no matter how long it takes.

-Red light therapy is a proven side-effect-free natural method.
 If you use it correctly (and especially not tempted to overuse it), you’ll enjoy a safe treatment.

-However, you still have to protect your eyes, to be on the safe side.
 These products can produce high glare, so use eye protection, like these safety goggles.
 Never look directly into your home red light therapy device.

 To your health and happiness,